KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 - `keepbelow` (`B`): keep window below other windows
 - `shade` (`L`): shade the window
 - `help` (`H`): show help information
 - (`M`): window menu ("Move to Desktop", "Move to Screen", etc.).
-This button is not to be provided as an SVG file, but available for use in the configuration.
+This button is not to be provided as an svg file, but available for use in the configuration.
 - (`N`): application menu ("File", "Edit", "View" etc.).
-This button is not to be provided as an SVG file, but available for use in the configuration.
+This button is not to be provided as an svg file, but available for use in the configuration.

 The name is the name of the svg file; e.g. the close button has to be named `close.svg`.
 The letter in brackets is the button name to be used in the configuration (see below).